Themes

 Environmental degradation profoundly impacts human health in various ways:

-Significantly, the healthcare system itself contributes to environmental degradation.
+Additionally, the healthcare system itself contributes to environmental degradation.

-Migrants, often among the most vulnerable members of society, grapple with physical, mental, and social well-being challenges heightened by their mobility.
-Obstacles such as irregular legal status, language barriers, financial constraints, and inadequate healthcare policies in host/traversed countries impede their access to essential healthcare.
+Migrants, often among the most vulnerable members of society, face significant challenges to their physical, mental, and social well-being due to their mobility.
+Factors such as irregular legal status, language barriers, financial constraints, and inadequate healthcare policies in host and transit countries hinder their access to essential healthcare.
+The alarming rates of morbidity and mortality among migrants represent a global health crisis that demands urgent attention from the international community.

 Established in 2006 by the University Hospitals of Geneva (HUG) and the University of Geneva (UNIGE), the Geneva Health Forum (GHF) is a Swiss not-for-profit initiative that brings together a diverse range of stakeholders to discuss and address global health challenges.